Niklas974/beautiful-jekyll/_posts/2019-11-01-tajikistan1.md

 We continued up to the first mayor sight on our route: the seven lakes.
 The first few kilometers we rode on good quality roads, which quickly degraded to hard packed dirt and gravel.
-As all my previous offroad experiences had ended rather unpleasant with me falling in one way or another, I was espacially grateful for Lukas' 5-minute how to ride offroad crashcourse.
+As all my previous offroad experiences had ended rather unpleasant with me falling in one way or another, I was especially grateful for Lukas' 5-minute how to ride offroad crash course.
 Bottom-line: stand up, trust your bike, trust your tires.
-I did all of those and we made it up to the sixth lake without crash!
+I did all of that and we made it up to the sixth lake without a crash!

 ![Route up to the sixth lake][img1] Route up to the sixth lake
 ![Our small camp for the night][img2] Our small camp for the night